X&Y: Release and promotion

 X&Y was initially intended for a 2004 release, although early news reported it would not be released until 2005; because of personal preferences, songs recorded in several sessions were scrapped and doing so had pushed the expected release date to January 2005.
 However, the new date went by and the band had to decide on another schedule.
 By early 2005 the album, rumoured to be called Zero Theory, had a target release date between March and May 2005.
 By early April the band had finalised the track listing of the album.
 The album was finally released on 6 June 2005 in the United Kingdom via record label Parlophone.
-It was issued on 7 June in the United States by Capitol Records.
+It was issued on 7 June in the United States by Capitol.
 It has been released with the Copy Control protection system in some regions.
 Capitol released a remastered version of the album in 2008, on two 180-gram vinyl records, as part of the "From the Capitol Vaults" series.

 Around three months prior to the album release, Coldplay began performing several songs from X&Y during live performances.
 The band made a headlining performance at public radio station KCRW-FM's annual A Sounds Eclectic Evening, playing five new songs and some of their old favourites.

 The album has four main singles that were released internationally: "Speed of Sound", "Fix You", and "Talk" in 2005, and "The Hardest Part" in 2006.
 A promotional single, "What If", was released in June 2006 to radio stations in France and the French-speaking portions of Belgium and Switzerland.
 A commercial CD was also released in Belgium and features the same B-side as "The Hardest Part" ("How You See the World" recorded live at Earls Court), which was released in other European markets as well as Japan and Australia.
 This single features the "Tom Lord-Alge Mix" as the A-side, which differs from the album version.

 The track "A Message" was featured in episodes of Electric Dreams, One Tree Hill, and Smallville.
 The hidden track "Til Kingdom Come" is featured in The Shield season 5 premiere, a season 1 episode of Jericho, and in the superhero film The Amazing Spider-Man (2012).
-In addition, Chris Martin performed an acoustic rendition of the track at the funeral of former Attorney General of Delaware Beau Biden in 2015, accompanied by a church organ.
+In addition, Chris Martin performed an acoustic rendition of the track at the funeral of former Attorney General of Delaware Beau Biden on 6 June 2015, accompanied by a church organ.
 The band also played "Fix You" together at Apple's memorial for Steve Jobs in 2011, alongside some of their other songs.